-Exercise is an important part of living with myositis and is currently the only “treatment” for those with inclusion body myositis.
+Exercise, or movement, is an important part of living with myositis and is currently the only “treatment” for those with inclusion body myositis.
 There are many factors to consider when beginning an exercise program especially when you have a muscle disease.

 What is the optimal program and how do you get started?

 This question is important and one that needs great consideration.
 First, there is not any “approved” exercise program for myositis.
 Each of us has different needs and abilities.
 And we have different access (gym, pool, etc.) and environments.
 We have included some recommended ideas and programs from some top experts in myositis below.

 Prior to beginning an exercise program, consult with your physician to avoid injury.